khpartha/PETcal/README.md

 ```
 ## How It Works
 - **1. User Input:** The script prompts the user for the cup's diameter and height.
-- **2. User Input:**
- - The cup is modeled as a hollow cylinder for the body.
+- **2. User Input:** The cup is modeled as a hollow cylinder for the body.

- - A solid disk is used for the bottom.
- - A small cylindrical handle is added.
-- **3. Weight Estimation:**
-The total volume is calculated and then converted to weight using the density of PET (approx. 0.050 lb/in³).
+- **3. Weight Estimation:** The total volume is calculated and then converted to weight using the density of PET (approx. 0.050 lb/in³).
 Finally, the weight is converted from pounds to grams.
+-
+- The clear modular structure of the code allows for easy maintenance and future expansion of features.